trickl/agent-cortex/README.md

 Use `PlanOrchestrator` when you want the full generate → execute → repair loop with structured reporting.
 The orchestrator automatically:

+- compiles each synthesized plan with `javac` and feeds compiler diagnostics back into the planner for up to three refinement rounds,
 - retries failed plans (validation or runtime) with bounded repair hints,
 - captures per-attempt traces/tool usage, and
 - returns a concise human-readable summary you can drop into agent memory.